Here at TLC, we aren't just veterinarians, technicians, and receptionists;

 Kylie joined the TLC Family in March of 2012 after graduating from the Vet Tech Institute of Bradford in Columbus, Ohio.
 She worked while continuing to study for her licensing exam and in March of 2013 became a Registered Veterinary Technician (RVT) by passing her state board exam.

 Kylie has been a wonderful addition to our family and is always willing to lend a helping hand and a smile.
 Her friendly, easy-going personality makes her a great asset to our team of technicians.
-Kylie lives with her husband Jeremy and their children, Cole and Maci.
 Her four-legged kids include Zoey (a Shih-Tzu) and Leo (cat).
 In her spare time, Kylie loves hanging out with friends and family, and training for her next 5K. |

 Donna joined the TLC family in April of 2007 as a technician.
 She has worked in the veterinary field since 2001, working, learning, and earning her position as a Veterinary Technician with her years of experience.
 When Donna started working at her first veterinary clinic at the age of sixteen, she had a huge love for all animals.
 That love is still there but has grown and evolved into a passion to educate clients on how to properly care for their pets at home.
 Whether it's discussing all things puppy or kitten to make sure they get off to a great start, nutritional diets, weight management, or special care needs, Donna is happy to spend a little extra time with you to help you understand the needs of your pet.